Netflix/metaflow-docs/docs/getting-started/infrastructure.md

 This stack incurs a typical maintenance overhead of an AKS-based Kubernetes cluster, which shouldn't add much burden if your organization uses AKS already.

+---

+If you are unsure about the stacks, just run `pip install metaflow` to install the local stack and move on to [the tutorials](#).
+Flows you create will work without changes on any of these stacks.